 It’s time to get your budget on a tight leash.

 Assuming you’ve been stuck at home during the pandemic, your lifestyle has totally changed.
 You’ll want to do a complete reset of your budget.
 For example, you’ve probably got bigger grocery bills and lower gas costs, so revise your numbers accordingly.

-Next, you’ll want to reduce your use of credit cards whenever possible so you’re only spending money you have.
+Next, you’ll want to reduce your use of credit cards whenever possible so you’re spending only money that you have.
 Cash-back rewards and the ability to shop online are big draws, to be sure, but you can get debit cards that will do both of those things.
-Some will offer as much as 10% cash back, so you can actually start exploiting your purchases instead of losing money in interest.
+Some will offer as much as 10% cash back, so you can start exploiting your purchases instead of losing money in interest.

 2. Erase your credit card debt

 This could be a big job, so take baby steps.
 Reduce your debt little by little, paying what you can with the money you’ve saved.